 Early in my career I worked with giants of photography Duane Michals and Annie Leibovitz, where I learned the fine art of storytelling through images (Duane) and the choreography of a big commercial shoot (Annie).
 Immediately after, I went out on my own and began to shoot for magazines such as Rolling Stone, Esquire, Entertainment Weekly, Teen People, NY Times Magazine, Vogue, Vanity Fair, GEO, and Fortune among many others.

 I also shot many of the iconic images from 90’s TV shows such as Friends, Frazier, Dawson’s Creek, and Seinfeld.
 Later I shot ads for TLC with hit shows like Cake Boss and Honey Boo Boo.
 I have shot ads for movie posters including Jackie Brown, Little Rascals, Flintstones, and many Jim Carrey movies.

-His pictures have been included in most of the large monographs on photographer Francesca Woodman as well as Light in the Darkness, a book about Bruce Springsteen.
-His photograph of Steve Jobs and Bill Gates is in the collection of the Carnegie Museum of Art in Pittsburgh.
+My pictures have been included in most of the large monographs on photographer Francesca Woodman as well as “Light in the Darkness”, a book about Bruce Springsteen.
+My photograph of Steve Jobs and Bill Gates is in the collection of the Carnegie Museum of Art in Pittsburgh.

-George’s current work is focused on the beauty he finds everyday in the most intimate, real life moments - often joyful, always shining a light on the best parts we often miss.
-George describes photographing like playing a piano, “We often see the white keys as what we need to share – but often the most obvious doesn’t teach us anything we don’t already know.
+Focused on the beauty I find everyday in the most intimate, real-life moments – I am always shining a light on the best parts we often miss.
+Photography is like playing the piano, “We often see the white keys as what we need to share – but often the most obvious doesn’t teach us anything we don’t already know.
 I want to share what we never share.
 The in-between moments.
 The obvious moments we look right past.
 The sugar in the bowl.”

-George’s work gets at how we are all connected.
-He is obsessed with how we share what makes us the most amazing.
+I am obsessed with how we share what makes us the most amazing.
 This goes from startups to the biggest corporations in the world.
 From the most intimate portraits to the most iconic.